rahulkr09a2z/prep-js/FileExplorer/README.md

 # FileExplorer
 Features:
     - Add New File & Folder
-    - Delete a File & Folder
     - Rename a File & Folder

 TODO:
     - Can add a feature of unique item name only
+    - Delete Functionality needs to be fixed

 # React + Vite